Elmoderador/TimeEconomyPlugin/README.md

 # 📖 About

-**SMPES** is the official plugin powering the private Minecraft server of the same name.

-Unlike traditional survival servers that combine dozens of unrelated plugins, SMPES has been designed around a single vision: every mechanic should feel like part of the same game.
+**TimeEconomyPlugin** is a custom Minecraft plugin developed under **SpectroDinner DEV**, the development branch of **SpectroDinner™**.

-The project focuses on creating a polished survival experience through custom gameplay systems, balanced progression and clean software architecture.
+The project is built using **Java 21** and **Paper API**, focusing on creating a modular gameplay framework with custom systems, scalable architecture and maintainable code.

-Each feature is developed specifically for SMPES, ensuring consistency, maintainability and long-term scalability.
+Unlike traditional server setups based on multiple unrelated plugins, TimeEconomyPlugin combines different gameplay mechanics into a unified ecosystem.

+Each system is designed to work together while maintaining performance, flexibility and future expansion possibilities.

 ---

-# 🌍 Seasons

-Development is organized into **private seasons**.

-Every season serves as an opportunity to introduce new mechanics, rebalance existing systems and test ideas before they become publicly available.

-This development model allows the project to evolve while maintaining a high-quality gameplay experience.

-## 🔒 Invite Only

-SMPES is **not a public server**.

-Access is granted exclusively through invitations.

-Keeping the player base intentionally small allows us to:

-- Test mechanics under real gameplay conditions.
-- Balance features more effectively.
-- Gather valuable feedback.
+# 🏢 About SpectroDinner™

+**SpectroDinner™** is the organization behind TimeEconomyPlugin.

+The project is developed through the **SpectroDinner DEV** branch, focused on software development, experimentation and creation of custom systems.

+Main objectives:

+- 🏗️ Build high-quality software projects.
-- Maintain a close-knit community.
+- 📚 Maintain proper documentation.
+- 🧩 Create modular and scalable systems.
+- 🌍 Share knowledge through open-source development.

 ---

-## 🌐 Open Source Workflow

-Although gameplay remains private during each season, the project itself is intended to become fully open source.

-At the conclusion of every season:

-- 📂 The complete source code is published.
-- 📦 A GitHub Release is created.
-- 📚 Documentation is expanded.
-- 🚀 Development continues for the next season.

-This workflow preserves the unique experience of each season while allowing the community to learn from and contribute to the project afterwards.

----

 # 🎯 Project Goals

-SMPES is built around several long-term objectives.
+TimeEconomyPlugin was created with several long-term objectives:

+- ⏳ Create meaningful progression systems.
-- ⚔️ Create a unique survival experience.
+- ⚔️ Introduce custom gameplay mechanics.
-- 🧩 Build modular and maintainable systems.
+- 🧩 Develop modular plugin architecture.
-- 📈 Continuously improve gameplay every season.
+- 📈 Improve Minecraft server experiences.
-- 📚 Maintain high-quality documentation.
+- 📚 Maintain clear documentation.
-- 🌍 Release polished open-source software.
+- 🌍 Provide a quality open-source project.
-- 💡 Encourage experimentation and innovation.

 ---

 # ⭐ Project Philosophy

-Every feature added to SMPES must satisfy three principles.
+Every feature added to TimeEconomyPlugin follows three main principles.

-### 🎮 Gameplay First
+## 🎮 Gameplay First

-Mechanics should improve the player experience rather than simply add complexity.
+Features should improve the gameplay experience without adding unnecessary complexity.

 ---

-### ⚖️ Balance Matters
+## ⚖️ Balance Matters

-Powerful features should always include meaningful trade-offs.
+Powerful systems should always include progression, limitations or meaningful decisions.

 ---

-### 🛠️ Maintainability
+## 🛠️ Quality & Maintainability

-Systems should remain easy to understand, expand and maintain over time.
+Code should remain clean, understandable and prepared for future development.

 ---

-If a feature fails to meet these principles, it simply doesn't become part of the project.
+Features that do not meet these principles are redesigned or removed.

 ---